 For this activity, employees buy a random gift and wrap it in a way that others can't tell what it is or where it came from.
 When it comes time to swap presents, have each employee hold up their gift while the others guess what's inside.
 The first person to guess correctly gets to keep the gift.
 Employees can give hints if necessary, but they shouldn't be obvious.
 Go around until all the gifts have been exchanged.

 Nearly everyone in the office has a use for a coffee mug.
-Why not make gift giving much simpler by limiting your employees to exchanging fun and decorative mugs?
-Assign everyone a random recipient (you can draw names from a hat, as in a Secret Santa exchange), and set a price limit.
+Why not make gift-giving simpler by limiting your employees to exchanging fun and decorative mugs?
+Assign everyone a random recipient (you can draw names from a hat, as in a Secret Santa exchange) and set a price limit.
 To make it even more fun, have employees fill their mugs with edible treats, like candies or hot cocoa packets.

 Even if you're not great at cooking, everyone has a favorite recipe.
 A fun alternative to giving actual presents is to exchange your favorite recipes, but not just a card with instructions.
 Employees should make a gift basket complete with the instructions and the ingredients needed to make the dish.
 To choose who gets which baskets, draw names out of a hat.